 Products for Dogs on the Go

-Our Dog Activity collection includes essential products for safe outdoor excursions with your canine pal.
+Explore our Products for Active Dogs collection and find personalizable collars, leashes, and harnesses as well as travel essentials.
 We take our dogs everywhere with us, so we want to be safe on the road, the trail, or anywhere we might be adventuring.
 We want you and your four-legged friends to be safe, too.
-Explore our durable dog collars, available in conventional, no-stink, and reflective options, and let us personalize her collar with a name and number, the quickest way to a happy reunion if the two of you become separated on an adventure.
-Our dog safety light slips easily onto her collar so she’s visible in the low light conditions during an early-morning run or an after-dinner walk.
-We include rugged leashes to match your leading style, as well as reflective, personalizable harnesses to safely identify your best friend.
+This collection includes essential products for safe outdoor excursions with your canine pal as well as our line of car seat protectors to keep dirt and hair out of your upholstery.
+Explore our durable dog collars, available in conventional, no-stink, and reflective options, and let us personalize her collar with a name and number, the quickest way to a happy reunion if the two of you become separated.
+Our rechargeable LED collars slip easily overhead so she’s visible in low light conditions during an early-morning run or an after-dinner walk.
+We include rugged leashes to match your active lifestyle and hers, as well as reflective, personalizable harnesses to safely identify your best friend.
 A trail-ready first aid kit for dogs fits in the glove box or inside her trail saddlebag so you can immediately treat an injury while you’re out hiking with her, or buy her some precious time until you can get to a vet.
-Keep your canine companion warm and dry with options from our selection of rugged, easy on-and-off dog jackets, or help her beat the heat with a cooling dog bandana during summer fun.
-For your hardworking gun dog, we offer a briar-resistant adjustable hunting vest and training treats to reward her for a job well done.
+We offer wholesome training treats with your dog’s overall health in mind.
+Our rugged, easy on-and-off dog jackets keep your pup warm and dry on adventures, and our innovative portable bowls offer a smart solution for making sure she stays hydrated on every outing.
+For your hardworking gun dog, we offer a briar-resistant adjustable hunting vest, GPS training tools, and treats to reward her for a job well done.

 Our dogs go by a lot of names—running mate, trekking partner, hunting companion, co-pilot; no matter what our activity, she’s by our side.
 Discover the accessories worthy of Orvis standards in this activity collection designed by people who understand life is best with a dog.